-I see the central mission of the nurse in society as helping individuals, families, and groups to realize their peak physical, mental and social health and potential.
-The nurse's role is thus central to the promotion and maintenance of the health of the community’s members.
-I could not feel more excited and fulfilled by my calling, and this is why I am so wholly dedicated to lifelong education in nursing.
-After earning my Master’s Degree first and gaining further experience, my long-term goal is to obtain a doctorate in nursing to make my total contribution to that search constantly to improve or enhance patient outcomes.
-I keenly look forward to serving on the frontlines for several decades as we undergo profound changes in our healthcare systems, hopefully for the better.
-Becoming a family nurse practitioner (ANP) due to completing your program will allow me to expand my professional horizons and better serve my community, especially by advocating for vulnerable, high-risk populations while tirelessly working to improve the quality and safety of our healthcare systems.
+I see the central mission of the nurse in society as helping individuals, families, and groups to realize their peak physical, mental and social health, and potential.
+The nurse's role is thus central to promoting and maintaining the health of the community’s members.
+I could not feel more excited and fulfilled by my calling, which is why I am wholly dedicated to lifelong education in nursing.
+After earning my Master’s Degree first and gaining further experience, my long-term goal is to obtain a doctorate in nursing to make my total contribution to our search to improve or enhance patient outcomes.
+I look forward to serving on the frontlines for several decades as we undergo profound changes in our healthcare systems, hopefully for the better.
+Becoming a family nurse practitioner (ANP) after completing your program will allow me to expand my professional horizons and better serve my community, especially by advocating for vulnerable, high-risk populations while tirelessly working to improve the quality and safety of our healthcare systems.

 Berwick, D. M., Feeley, D., & Loehrer, S. (2015).
 Change from the inside out health care leaders taking the helm.
 Jama, 313(17), 1707-1708.
 DOI:10.1001/JAMA.2015.2830